ProteusVRpublic/ProteusTemplate/README.md

 # Latest Versions #

-# Version 3.1.1 (July 27, 2017) #
+# Version 3.2 (August 08, 2017) #

 # Latest changelog #
-* Simplification of functions, most delays removed
+* Many bugs fixed, extensively tested, single & multiplayer + Vive trackers
-* 2 versions: Steam/Lan and Oculus Avatars, single and multiplayer (experimental)
+* 2 versions: Unreal 4.16.3 and 4.17.0
-* 3.1.1: 3 functions were not connected, only affecting Vive (FIXED)
+* Fixed animation of the Vive controller trigger
+* Added a validity check in Server ON Teleport function in MotionControllerBP to prevent errors if trying to teleport before the blueprint is fully initialized
+* Shows Oculus Guardian boundaries when showing 4 poles corners

 Please read the pdf document for the complete instructions.
 It is found at https://1drv.ms/f/s!Av77lIIxt2OY0XGGW8UDwykohjuT